IshanHansaka/MovieX.github.io/README.md

 # MovieX web page
- this is a movie web site which i created for web desiners beginners course final assignment
+ This is a movie web site which I created for web desiners beginners course final assignment